-4. Make it illegal for attorneys to advertise direct to the public.
+4. Make it illegal once again for attorneys to advertise direct to the public.

-5. Make it illegal for pharmaceutical companies to advertise prescription medications direct to the public.
+5. Make it illegal once again for pharmaceutical companies to advertise prescription medications direct to the public.

 6. Strictly and stringently regulate the health care industry, beginning with making it illegal for health care entities to profit from the delivery of health care.